After 8 years of Barack Obama, ultra-loose fed policy, and a historic run-up in the national debt, investors felt things would get better under Trump.

 Should Joe Biden win, on the other hand, we expect demand for physical bullion to surge.
 Gold bugs may shift from nervous to terrified.

 The trouble with any new drivers for demand is that mints and refiners are already having trouble coping.
 If buying activity doubles or triples again, dealer inventory – particularly at Money Metals’ weaker competitors – will go from sparse to completely barren and premiums will go completely out of sight.

-Anyone who thinks Biden has a good shot at becoming president should definitely stock up now.
+Anyone who thinks Biden has a good shot at becoming president should stock up now.